fossabot/BahmanM.Flow/README.md

 ---

-First, we get the core `Flow` from the service:
+First, we get the core Flow from `PaymentCollectionService`:
 ```csharp
 var coreNoticeFlow = _paymentCollectionService.CreateCollectionNoticeFlow(userId: httpRequestParams.userId);
 ```

-The external APIs can be flaky, so let's plug-in the required resiliency policies:
+The external APIs can be flaky, so let's plug in the required resiliency policies:
 ```csharp
 var resilientNoticeFlow = coreNoticeFlow
     .WithRetry(3)